hackforla/communities-of-practice/README.md

 - Visit your Community of Practice's repository
 - Attend Community of Practice meetings (see the readme on their repository)
-- Help us write new role descriptions
+- Help us write new role descriptions, Here is a [list of all current role descriptions](https://github.com/hackforla/civic-opportunity/tree/master/roles-1)